kapouer/window-page/README.md

 It has some extra properties that are passed along to all fn functions

 * page.document
-  the document set by routers chain for import, then window.document
+  set by the route chain to a DOM document that is imported into window.document

-* page.browsing
-  is set to true if document location is going to change after chains are run successfully.

 * page.updating
   is set to true if the currently run chain function has already run once on the current document instance.

+* page.data
+  Optional for now.
+  this is where application data should be kept, if any.
+  It is also a good idea to make sure that data is serialized.

 ### Chains setup